welpo/doteki/website/docs/plugins/figlet.md

 # FIGlet Plugin

 Display text with customizable ASCII art using FIGlet fonts.
-If no font is provided, it defaults to the standard output.
-Useful for adding decorative displays in your documents or applications.

 ## Configuration

 The FIGlet plugin can be configured with the following parameters:

 - `text`: Text to be rendered in ASCII font.
-- `font`: Specify the FIGlet font to use for rendering the text.
-Default is standard ASCII font.
+- `font`: FIGlet font to use.
+Defaults to `standard`.

 ## Usage

-Here's an example with a custom font:
+Here's an example configuration:

 ```toml title="doteki.toml"
 [sections.ascii_art]